-Sign up here to stay up to date with award information and reminders.
+Sign up here to stay up to date with the award information and reminders.

 The Shaun Tan Award is open to Western Australian school students in years one to twelve.
 Artworks submitted must be an original, two-dimensional (2D) creation, no bigger than 1 metre x 1.5 metres in size.
-Artworks must be the sole work of the entrant.
-Entires may be accepted from individuals or from teachers on behalf of their students.
+Artworks must be the sole work of the entrant – group or joint entries will not be considered.
 Entry is limited to one per person.

 Entries are judged individually in the following categories:

 Lower primary – school years one and two

 Middle primary – school years three and four

 Upper primary – school years five and six

 Lower secondary – school years seven, eight and nine